 Very green, unsurprisingly being on the water, and colorful thank to the ubiquitous flower pots, L’Isle is a paradise for antique lovers, traditional life, and local markets.
 If you happen there on Sunday morning, don’t miss the open market set all around the city center and considered one of the best markets in France.
 Fresh fruits, vegetables, handicraft, textiles and all local products will make your trip memorable.
 The market takes place also on Thursday from 8 am to 12 pm, but in much smaller scale than on Sunday.

 During my wanderings around L’Isle, I ended up in a lovely vintage shop selling old books and newspapers, and at the weirdest (and creepiest) dolls’ house.

 Fontaine de Vaucluse

 As the name suggests, Fontaine de Vaucluse (Fountain of Vaucluse) is also on the water.
 The surroundings are so romantic that Italian 14th-century poet Francesco Petrarca decided to live here for a while to be inspired to write his poems.

-Some of the highlights that make this town one of the best places to visit in Provence are the museum devoted to Petrarca’s sojourn from 1337 to 1353, the Romanesque-style church of Notre Dame Saint Véran and the Museum of Provençal traditions.
+Some of the highlights that make this town one unmissable in your Provence sightseeing are the museum devoted to Petrarca’s sojourn from 1337 to 1353, the Romanesque-style church of Notre Dame Saint Véran and the Museum of Provençal traditions.